Who We Are

 We never discourage charitable giving — and there are many organizations that need funds right now.
 Our donors often are in a position to give to an organization today while also growing funds to support that organization’s work in perpetuity.

 For example, direct Catholic school grants can help struggling parishes keep their schools open today.
 Legacy giving can help those same parishes educate the students of tomorrow.

 Can I only donate to Catholic organizations?

 Donors can make grants to any organization that serves the spiritual, educational, and social needs of the community — and does not engage in activity contrary to Catholic teachings.

-For example, the United Jewish Fund, Augsburg College, the Guthrie Theater Foundation and the YWCA are among the many non-Catholic organizations that have received grants through CCF.
+For example, the United Jewish Fund, Augsburg College, and the Guthrie Theater Foundation are among the many non-Catholic organizations that have received grants through CCF.

 Our dedicated staff uses nonprofit evaluation resources, such as Guidestar, to help donors research organizations they’d like to support.
 Donors can be confident that any nonprofits receiving funds through CCF are: